xianglusoc/xianglusoc.github.io/index.md

 ## Publications

-- **Navigating Ethnic Capital and Ethnic Penalty: Chinese Muslim Internal Migrants in an International Trade Hub (forthcoming)**

-  Xiang Lu

-  In *Ethnic and Racial Studies* [[Paper]](https://www.tandfonline.com/doi/abs/10.1080/01419870.2024.2388688)

 - **Faith in Flux: The Diverse Religious Adaptations of Hui Muslim Internal Migrants in a Global Market Town in Southeast China (forthcoming)**

   Xiang Lu

   In *Journal of Contemporary Religion* [[Paper]](https://www.researchgate.net/publication/377209037_Faith_in_Flux_The_Diverse_Religious_Adaptations_of_Hui_Muslim_Internal_Migrants_in_a_Global_Market_Town_in_Southeast_China)

+  - **Navigating Ethnic Capital and Ethnic Penalty: Chinese Muslim Internal Migrants in an International Trade Hub (2024)**

+  Xiang Lu

+  In *Ethnic and Racial Studies* [[Paper]](https://www.tandfonline.com/doi/abs/10.1080/01419870.2024.2388688)

 - **Linking Race and Genes: Racial Conceptualization Among Genetic Ancestry Test-Takers (2024)**